-- · The mix of our accessions; - · Changes in Medicare schedule rates which generally occur annually; - · Our ability to successfully contract private payor business in order to be considered "in-network;" - · The mix of business across payors; - · Our ability to receive reimbursement from private payors, and the level of reimbursement we are able to negotiate relative to Medicare schedule rates: - · Our ability to successfully implement our patient billing module and to collect copayments or other amounts from patients; - · Our ability to successfully implement internal billing policies and manage our out-sourced billing company; - · Our ability to improve the recognition of the medical value of our assays, through publication of clinical utility study results and/or possible further improvement of the assays;

-- · Our ability to get reimbursed for capturing CTC's; - · Introduction of additional assays; - · Increased demand generated by our future sales and marketing efforts, and similar commercial factors; - · Our ability to successfully implement internal billing and collection processes; and - · Coverage policies as determined by each health plan.
+- The mix of our accessions; - changes in Medicare schedule rates which generally occur annually; - our ability to successfully contract private payor business in order to be considered "in-network," - the mix of business across payors; - our ability to receive reimbursement from private payors, and the level of reimbursement we are able to negotiate relative to Medicare schedule rates; - our ability to successfully collect copayments or other amounts from patients using our patient billing module; - our ability to successfully implement internal billing policies and manage our out-sourced billing company; - our ability to improve the recognition of the medical value of our assays, through publication of clinical utility study results and/or possible further improvement of the assays; - our ability to get reimbursed for capturing CTC's; - introduction of additional assays: - increased demand generated by our future sales and marketing efforts, and similar commercial factors; - our ability to successfully implement internal billing and collection processes; and - coverage policies as determined by each health plan.

-Factors that could cause pricing for commercial customers to decrease include any perceived lack of clinical utility for CTC or ctDNA testing, or increased competition from other reference labs or in vitro diagnostics, or IVD, manufacturers.
+Factors that could cause pricing for commercial customers to decrease include any perceived lack of clinical utility for CTC or ctDNA testing, or increased competition from other reference labs or IVD manufacturers.
 Third-party governmental and private payors have reimbursement policies and fee schedules which determine the amounts, if any, we would receive for performing assays for their covered patients.
-Such governmental and private third-party payors frequently make determinations about how much (if anything) they are willing to pay for assays such as ours, or for components of such assays; these determinations are important to our business and can have adverse or positive effects on the price we receive for our testing.
+Such governmental and private third-party payors frequently make determinations about how much, if anything, they are willing to pay for assays such as ours, or for components of such assays; these determinations are important to our business and can have adverse or positive effects on the price we receive for our testing.
 For example, private payors often look to Medicare policies and rates when setting their reimbursement rates.

 We have a sales and marketing team to market and sell our commercialized assays and our planned future cancer diagnostic assays directly to oncologists and other physicians.
-At December 31, 2015, we had a group of 11 sales representatives, and, based on our success and assay volume, we plan to grow this number to 15-20 within two years.
+At December 31, 2016, we had a group of 11 sales representatives, and, based on our success and assay volume, we plan to grow this number to 20-30 within two years.

-We collaborate with physicians and researchers at Sarah Cannon Research Institute, Baylor College of Medicine, The University of Texas MD Anderson Cancer Center, the Dana-Farber Cancer Institute, the University of California, San Diego, University of California, Irvine, Washington University, University of Colorado, Yale University and Columbia University and plan to expand our collaborative relationships to include other key thought leaders at other institutions for the cancer types we target with our Target Selector commercialized assays and our planned future assays.
+We collaborate with physicians and researchers at Sarah Cannon Research Institute, Baylor College of Medicine, The University of Texas MD Anderson Cancer Center, the Dana-Farber Cancer Institute, the University of California, San Diego, University of California, Irvine, Washington University, University of Colorado, Yale University, the University of Minnesota, the John Wayne Cancer Institute, and Columbia University, and plan to expand our collaborative relationships to include other key thought leaders at other institutions for the cancer types we target with our Target-Selector commercialized assays and our planned future assays.
 Such relationships help us develop and validate the effectiveness and utility of our commercialized assays and our planned future assays in specific clinical settings and provide us access to patient samples and data.

 We completed a study, published in Cancer Medicine in February 2013, utilizing our assay, and a version of this assay adapted for use with bone marrow samples, with a group at The University of Texas MD Anderson Cancer Center comprised of breast cancer surgeons, pathologists and basic researchers.
 In this study, we demonstrated the ability to identify HER2 positive CTCs and disseminated tumor cells, or DTCs, seen in bone marrow in patients that had been previously classified as HER2 negative by analysis of their tumor tissue.
-A HER2 positive result in a patient with breast cancer provides an indication to the physician that there is likely to be a survival benefit from treatment with Herceptin®, which has been demonstrated in a number of large clinical studies.
+A HER2 positive result in a patient with breast cancer provides an indication to the physician that there is likely to be a survival benefit from treatment with Herceptin[®], which has been demonstrated in a number of large clinical studies.